By Ida Karlsson

 Honestly, it was a coincidence, but it is the best coincidence of my life!
 Writing has been my passion ever since I learnt the alphabet.
 That is why I ended up studying media and communication science at Jönköping University.
 During my university years, I got introduced to the wider concept of multimedia and a new interest was born.

-When my graduation started closing up on me, I casually scrolled through LinkedIn for possible ways to start my career.
-My mind was set on a job.
-The thought of doing an internship abroad had not even hit me.
-All of a sudden, an ad for “Environmental multimedia internship” appeared.
-I clicked it, and instantly I was hooked.
-At the time I was just about to start my final university internship at an ecolabel, so I already had an established interest in environmental communication.
-The program with Crees offered the perfect combination for me, both an opportunity to develop my practical multimedia skills, but also doing so in an exotic environment for a good cause.
-It was too good to be true.
-I applied, and all of a sudden, I was in Peru ready to start the biggest adventure of my life.
+When my graduation started closing in, I casually scrolled through LinkedIn in search of ways to jump-start my career.
+My mind was set on landing a job; the idea of an internship abroad hadn’t even crossed my mind.
+Suddenly, an ad for an “Environmental Multimedia Internship” caught my eye.
+One click later, I was hooked.
+At that time, I was on the verge of beginning my final university internship at an ecolabel, which had already ignited my passion for environmental communication.
+The program with Crees offered the perfect combination—a chance to develop my practical multimedia skills while working in an exotic environment for a worthy cause.
+It all seemed too good to be true.
+Before I knew it, I had applied and found myself in Peru, ready to embark on the biggest adventure of my life.

 I did not know what to expect when the internship started.
 All I knew was that I wanted to learn, both about media, but also about the jungle and the amazing rich biodiversity that thesurroundings offered.
 But I could not have predicted how much I would actually learn and how many things I would experience.
 My photography and videography skills increased rapidly, and so did my writing in English.
 What came as a positive surprise was the amount that I learnt about the work they do at the Manu Learning Centre and the impact on the ecosystems.
 For example, I did not expect to be able to identify several different frogs with their Latin names or differ between the calls of three different types of macaws.